 How do you know you have colon cancer — and not just IBS?

-In a survey conducted by the Colorectal Cancer Alliance, 67 percent of respondents saw at least two physicians before being properly diagnosed with the disease, and some saw as many as four.
+Delayed diagnoses aren’t uncommon: In a 2019 survey conducted by the Colorectal Cancer Alliance, 67 percent of respondents saw at least two physicians before being properly diagnosed with the disease, and some saw as many as four.
 So, to avoid what could be a detrimental misdiagnosis or delayed diagnosis, it’s important to keep in mind that colon cancer symptoms can be mistaken for something like IBS.

 Additional colon cancer symptoms include:

-Judy Trieu, MD, who specializes in interventional endoscopy, says that a lot of these concerning symptoms might not be cancer, but it’s best to err on the side of caution and consult your doctor if you’re experiencing digestive issues.
-“In the end, these symptoms are vague and should be further characterized by a medical professional to determine whether a colonoscopy should be performed to rule out colon cancer,” she says.
+Judy Trieu, MD, who specializes in interventional endoscopy, told us that a lot of these concerning symptoms might not be cancer, but it’s best to err on the side of caution and consult your doctor if you’re experiencing digestive issues.
+“In the end, these symptoms are vague and should be further characterized by a medical professional to determine whether a colonoscopy should be performed to rule out colon cancer,” she said.

 How can you protect yourself from colon cancer?